 - June 15, 2018 – Press Release: Unapproved genetically modified wheat found in Canada

-- June 14, 2018: The Canadian government has released an incident report and other documents on the “Detection of genetically modified herbicide-tolerant wheat in Alberta”.
-The contamination incident was reported via a technical briefing from the Canadian Food Inspection Agency (CFIA) late in the day on June 14, 2018.
+- June 14, 2018: The Canadian Food Inspection Agency published an incident report and other documents on the “Detection of genetically modified herbicide-tolerant wheat in Alberta”.
 The CFIA says that this was “an isolated finding of a few genetically modified wheat plants on an access road in southern Alberta” and that “there is no evidence that this GM wheat is present anywhere else other than the isolated site where it was found.”
 The CFIA also says “We may never know how this GM wheat came to be present on an access road.”
 Click here to read the detection report and statements from the CFIA.

 Summary History: In 2004, Monsanto withdrew requests for government approval of its herbicide tolerant GM wheat in Canada and the US because of widespread farmer and consumer protest in both countries, and around the world.
-However, Monsanto re-launched research into GM wheat in 2009 and the biotechnology industry is now engaged in a new public relations campaign to create a climate favorable to the introduction of GM wheat.
-Monsanto’s new plans for GM wheat are, however, meeting the same strong objections that defeated the company’s product in 2004.
-The biotech industry is now focusing their efforts in Australia.
-The Canadian Biotechnology Action Network will continue to monitor this issue.
-In early 2010, CBAN coordinated an effort that resulted in 233 groups from 26 countries restating their opposition to GM wheat.
+However, Monsanto (now Bayer) re-launched research into GM wheat in 2009 and the biotechnology industry engaged in a new public relations campaign to create a climate favorable to the introduction of GM wheat.
+In the meantime, there have been five escape incidents with illegal, unapproved GM wheat plants in North America.
+In 2010, the Canadian Biotechnology Action Network coordinated a global effort that resulted in 233 groups from 26 countries restating their opposition to GM wheat.

 February 2012: Canadian farmers spoke in communities across Australia.
 Australians want to know why Canadian farmers, processors and citizens, worked so hard to keep out GM wheat.
 “As a young farmer, only recently returned to the farm, I have no desire to grow GE wheat, nor do I want my neighbors to grow it.
 Pollen flow, spillage and the many points where contamination can take place would make it impossible for me to grow GE free wheat.
 On every level it is a bad idea.” stated Matt Gehl, 27, who farms over 1600 hectares in Canada.